gonzazoid/sprintf.js/README.md

 # sprinf.js

+sprintf: (pattern: string, entries: {[key: string]: string;}, mode?: "sloppy" | "neat" | "strict") => string;

-it's [nano](https://github.com/trix/nano)-like oneliner with two differences - I'm use /% %/ as delimiters for template keys and there is no way to pass nested properties like obj.some.prop.to.fill.some.place.
+it's [nano](https://github.com/trix/nano)-like template engine with two differences - I'm use /% %/ as delimiters for template keys and there is no way to pass nested properties like obj.some.prop.to.fill.some.place.
 Why /% %/?
-Because this is convenient way to use in js/ts code without breaking syntax.
+Because this is convenient way to use templates in js/ts code without breaking syntax.
 Look here:
 ```
 import {sprintf} from 'gonzazoid.sprintf.js';